 If you are going to continue your time in Denmark, make sure and stop in Copenhagen.
 This is a city I have visited four times!
 I have created an exclusive city guide for the solo traveling female.

-Located near the border of Slovenia is, Zagreb is the capital of Croatia.
+Located near the border of Slovenia, Zagreb is the capital of Croatia.
 A tiny city, perfect to add to your solo female European bucket list.

 Zagreb, unlike most of the coastal towns of Croatia, is very cheap!
 You can stay in a nice hotel, and get a delicious meal for a quarter of the price you would in Dubrovnik.

-A few highlights of Zagreb is the St. Mark’s Church, Cathedral of Zagreb, and Ban Josip Jela Square.
+A few highlights of Zagreb are the St. Mark’s Church, the Cathedral of Zagreb, and Ban Josip Jela Square.
 The best way to get a full overview of this city is to do this 2.5-hour walking tour.

 If you are planning to visit Dubrovnik, and I highly recommend that you do, go in the offseason.
-Over the years, thanks to Game of Thrones, Dubrovnik in the high season is overrun by tourists.
+Over the years, thanks to Game of Thrones, Dubrovnik in the high season has been overrun by tourists.

 I have been so incredibly fortunate to travel to a lot of Europe’s most famous cities.
 These cities are London, Paris, Rome, Amsterdam, and Barcelona.

 I don’t have any hidden agenda with my blog.
-You don’t have to worry about signing up for the newsletter and fear I will be trying to “sell” you something.
-I am building a community of followers that love to travel, want to grow, and spread positivity.
+My goal is to build a community of followers who love to travel, want to grow, and spread positivity.